 Keep it streamlined

-Moving house is a bitch so don't give yourself unnecessary gadgets and boxes to carry every time.
+Moving house is a real pain so limit the number of unnecessary gadgets to take with you.
 Think about what will actually save you time, money and brain energy when choosing which new devices to add to your flat, house (or room if you sharing with Luddite strangers).
 The whole Nest or Hive shebang can wait.

-If you're part of a couple living together, go halves.
-And if it's living with friends, it might be a good idea to buy devices individually based on your priorities then you can take them away when you go your separate ways.
+If you're living with friends, it might be a good idea to buy devices individually based on your priorities then you can take them away when you go your separate ways.

 Think small & portable